-The carrying amounts of cash and bank balances, trade and other receivables, and trade and other payables approximate their respective fair values due to the relatively short-term maturity of these financial instruments.
+The carrying amounts of cash and bank balances, trade and other receivables, and trade and other payables approximate their respective fair values due to the relatively shortterm maturity of these financial instruments.
 The fair values of other classes of financial assets and financial liabilities are disclosed in the respective notes to financial statements.

-As at 31 March 2020 and 2019, other than certain financial assets at FVTOCI, available-for-sale instrument and derivative financial instruments, as disclosed in Notes 12, 13 and 23 to the financial statements respectively, the Group has no financial assets and financial liabilities that are measured at fair value on a recurring basis.
+As at 31 March 2021 and 2020, other than certain financial assets at FVTOCI and derivative financial instruments, as disclosed in Notes 12 and 20 to the financial statements respectively, the Group has no financial assets and financial liabilities that are measured at fair value on a recurring basis.